Nikolai Sologubov: Sports career

 Sologubov took up skating to heal his foot injury and played ice hockey for several Moscow-based teams from 1949 to 1964, finishing with SKA Kalinin in 1964–65.
 He played for the national team in all major tournaments from 1955 to 1963 (except for the boycotted 1962 World Ice Hockey Championships), including Winter Olympics, world and European championships.
 He was the team captain in 1957–61 and served as the Soviet Olympic flag bearer at the 1960 Winter Olympics.
 He won an Olympic gold medal in 1956 and the European title in 1955–56, 1958–60 and 1963.
 At the world championships he won a gold medal in 1956 and 1963, a silver in 1955 and 1957–1959, and a bronze in 1960 and 1961, and was named world's best defenceman in 1956, 1957 and 1960.
 He was inducted into the IIHF Hall of Fame in 2004.

 Sologubov is known for trying to help the U.S. team at the 1960 Winter Olympics.
 When the U.S. was losing to Czechoslovakia, Sologubov went to their dressing room and informed them (using gestures, because he did not speak English) that they should use oxygen cans for better recovery during the breaks.
 The Americans came back to win the game and the gold medal.
 The Soviets needed the United States to defeat Czechoslovakia to have an opportunity to win the silver medal.
-However, the Soviets would lose their last game of the tournament, ending in a third place.
+However, they would lose their last game of the tournament, finishing in a third place.

 Retirement, awards and honours

 In 1957, Sologubov was awarded the Order of the Red Banner of Labour.
 He was also awarded the Medal for Battle Merit and the Medal "For Labour Valour".
 After retiring from competitions he coached ice hockey teams in Penza (1966–67) and Novokuznetsk (1967–68).
 In 1967 he published a book My Friend Hockey (Мой друг хоккей).

+Sologubov died on 1 August 1988.
+He was posthumously inducted into the IIHF Hall of Fame in 2004.